WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_logicalmodels.md

 ### **Criteria / Definition of Done:**

+* One logical model per json file / One profile per fsh file, as per naming convention
+  * The constraints or invariants applicable to a logical model may be contained in the same FSH file.
+  * elements that are repeatable across different models (e.g. Patient Demographics) shall be in a separate FSH file.
 * All data elements in the DAK shall be in one logical model
 * All data elements defined in DAK as calculated elements shall be present in a logical model
 * All elements in the DAK have one and only one WHO SMART Code.